What is zero order reaction?

 Rate of reaction = − d[A]/dt = k [A]n

-Some surface reactions the rate has been found to be independent of concentration.
-These reactions are known as the zero order kinetics reaction.
+In some surface reactions, the rate has been found to be independent of concentration.
+These reactions are known as zero order kinetics.

-To define rate laws for zero order chemical kinetics show the dependence of the concentration of the reacting species.
-Whereas the integrated law provides the increase or decreases the concentration of reacting species at any time from the start of the reactions.
+Rate laws in chemical kinetics define the dependence of the concentration of the reacting species.
+Whereas the integrated law provides the increase or decrease of the concentration of reacting species at any time from the start of the reactions.

 The rate in terms of product,

-When t = 0, that is the initial state of the reaction, x = 0.
-Therefore the integration constant of this rate equation also zero.
+But when t = 0, that is the initial state of the reaction, x = 0.
+The integration constant (c) of the above equation equal to zero.

-This is the relationship between decreases of concentration of the reactant within the time for zero order kinetic.
+This is the formula that expresses the decreases or increases of concentration of the reactant or product within time.